Kent27/ai-setup/pr-review.md

 - secret leakage (logs, configs, client bundles)
 - PII handling / retention
 If none found, explicitly say: **No obvious security issues from provided context.**

+For each security finding, append:
+- **Prompt for AI Agents:** A self-contained instruction for an AI agent to remediate the security issue.
+Include file path, line range, the vulnerable pattern, and the exact secure replacement.

 ### 7) Performance & Scalability
 Check (as applicable):